Frequently Asked Questions

 - Find out if you have an excess on your policy that you are liable for – this is important as you may need to pay a certain amount as part of your policy agreement, before your insurance will start to cover your remaining physiotherapy sessions.

-- You will be required to fill in a ‘Health Insurance Agreement Form’ at your first physiotherapy appointment – this is to make you aware of your responsibilities when using your insurance to cover your physiotherapy, and to inform you about our company procedures when dealing with insurance.
+- You will be required to read and sign our standard Terms and Conditions Form at your first physiotherapy appointment – this is to make you aware of your responsibilities when using your insurance to cover your physiotherapy, and to inform you about our company procedures when dealing with insurance.

 Contact details for major UK private medical insurers: